-- Verbal Self-disclosure: whenever a person discloses about self with the use of words, then it can be termed as verbal self-disclosure.
+Verbal Self-disclosure: whenever a person disclose information about self with the use of words, then it can be termed as verbal self-disclosure.
 The person shares his thoughts, personal feelings, and confidential information about himself via words.

 Importance of Self-disclosure

 Disclosure is a matter of personal significance.
 It depends not on the amount of information that you decide to share but on the quality of the information.
-For example, sharing superficial things such as your favorite movie or your favorite restaurant cannot be termed as self-disclosure to the fullest.
-These superficial things will not help you to establish a deeper connection with another person.
+For example, sharing superficial information about things such as your favorite movie or your favorite restaurant cannot be termed as self-disclosure to the fullest.
+These superficial things that reveal personal information will not help you to establish a deeper connection with another person.
 It will be called superficial self-disclosure.

-On the other hand, revealing more personal information about yourself like you once did drugs or cheating on your spouse or hacked into a government website can be termed more intimate self-disclosure.
+On the other hand, revealing more than personal details or information about yourself like you once did drugs or cheating on your spouse or hacked into a government website can be termed more intimate self-disclosure.

-However, it does not mean that superficial self-disclosure does not have any importance at all—most of the relations are established with superficial disclosure and then proceed to more personal and intimate revelation.
+However, it does not mean that superficial self-disclosure does not have any importance at all—most of the relations are established with superficial therapist self disclosure works and then proceed to more personal details and intimate relationship revelation.

 Reciprocation in self-disclosure is very important.
-In rare cases, the other person who is disclosing himself may not have anything on his part to disclose, but most of the time, when one person does a self-disclosure, the person to whom self-disclosure is made, should also follow suit.
+In rare cases of non immediate disclosure, the other person who is disclosing himself may not have anything on his part to disclose, but most of the time, when one person does a self-disclosure, the person to whom self-disclosure is made, should also follow suit.

 Three significant factors determine if your self-disclosure will be intimate or not.